“Are you lost, little lamb?”

 Her drink is in a glowing cup—a gimmick off Bourbon Street.
 Spirits?
 Something off reality TV.
 She’s not really paying attention to the taste, just the effect.
 To the blur that takes the edge off, that lets the tension out between her shoulders.
 That lets her laugh out of its cage.

 GM: Aimee nods.
-Caroline’s future chief of staff is attired for the occasion in a bright pink, circa 1860 Southern belle dress, complete with coiffed hair, wide-brimmed hat, and parasol to spin around.
-She’s ditched the hoop skirt, though, for something that’s still ruffled but only knee length.
+Caroline’s future chief of staff wears a bright pink, circa 1860 Southern belle dress.
+It’s complete with coiffed hair, wide-brimmed hat, and parasol to spin around.
+She’s ditched the hoop skirt, though, for something still ruffled but only knee length.
 Like all festivals, Decadence can get pretty out of control.
 Sometimes it’s safer for a woman to have her legs free.
 Aimee carries an open red plastic cup of something alcoholic.
 Only in this city.

 “I’ll keep my phone on.
 Just shoot me a text if we get separated.”